Eligible vs. Ordinary Dividends

 Not all dividends are created equal.
 Dividends from a small or medium sized corporation have varying tax implications and it is important to note not all dividends are the same.
 It should also be noted that budget changes over the past few years to the dividend tax rate for ordinary and eligible dividends have altered traditional plans, making it important to be up to date on your tax plan.
-There are varying advantage to distribution of dividends when planned and done correctly.
+There is varying advantage to distribution of dividends when planned and done correctly.

 While the Canadian government has traditionally had a path towards integration (taxing individuals the same regardless of how their income is generated (eligible vs. ineligible dividends or salary) – there are shifts in advantages to the recipient in receiving eligible dividends when compared to ordinary dividends from year to year.
 It is therefore important to plan each year.

 This information is for discussion purposes only and should not be considered professional advice.
 There is no guarantee or warrant of information on this site and it should be noted that rules and laws change regularly.
 You should consult a professional before considering implementing or taking any action based on information on this site.
-Call our team for a consultation before taking any action.
+Call our team for a consultation before taking any action. ©2023 Shajani CPA.

 Shajani CPA is a CPA Calgary, Edmonton and Red Deer firm and provides Accountant, Bookkeeping, Tax Advice and Tax Planning services.